Anoniji/WSABuilds/README.md

 </tr>
 <tr>
 <td><img height="60" src="https://img.icons8.com/3d-fluency/94/null/video-card.png" style="float: left;" width="60"/><h4>GPU<h4></h4></h4></td>
 <td colspan="2">Any compatible Intel, AMD or Nvidia GPU. <br/> GPU Performance may vary depending on its compatibility with Windows Subsystem For Android™  <br/><h4>Users with Intel HD Graphics 530 and older</h4><h5> WSA may not start or graphical glitches will occur when Intel HD Graphics 530 and Older iGPUs are used.
-This is a known issue, but unfortunately there are no fixes that I currently know of, plus, these GPUs are too old and do not meet Windows 11 requirements and hence are not official supported. <a href="https://github.com/MustardChef/WSABuilds/blob/master/Documentation/Usage%20Guides/General%20Usage%20Guides/ChangingGPU.md" rel="noopener noreferrer" target="_blank">Follow this guide</a> to switch to another iGPU/dGPU/eGPU that you may have or Microsoft Basic Renderer</h5><h4>Users with Nvidia GPUs</h4><h5> Nvidia GPUs are known to cause problems.
-If Windows Subsystem For Android™ does not start or there are graphical glitches when an Nvidia GPU is used, <a href="https://github.com/MustardChef/WSABuilds/blob/master/Documentation/Usage%20Guides/General%20Usage%20Guides/ChangingGPU.md" rel="noopener noreferrer" target="_blank">follow this guide</a> to switch to another iGPU/dGPU/eGPU  that you may have or Microsoft Basic Renderer</h5></details></td>
+This is a known issue, but unfortunately there are no fixes that I currently know of, plus, these GPUs are too old and do not meet Windows 11 requirements and hence are not official supported.</h5><h4>Users with Nvidia GPUs</h4><h5> Nvidia GPUs are known to cause problems.
+If Windows Subsystem For Android™ does not start or there are graphical glitches when an Nvidia GPU is used, switch to another iGPU/dGPU/eGPU  that you may have or Microsoft Basic Renderer</h5></details></td>
 </tr>
 <tr>
 <td rowspan="2"><img height="60" src="https://img.icons8.com/3d-fluency/94/null/ssd.png" style="float: left;" width="60"/><h4>Storage<h4></h4></h4></td>